Tres Angeli, Logo

 PRELUDE

-We hope you find it edifying.
+We hope you find them edifying.

 LARCENY

 Clouds, snowy white, like garlands of pure lamb’s wool, amble lazily across an azure sky.
-Though picturesque, they bring little relief from the sun beating down on this hill outside the walls of the city, scorching the land.
+Though picturesque, they bring little relief from the sun beating down on this hill outside the walls of the city.
 Unrelenting from days of constant exposure, drought, and an unusual heat wave, the mid-morning air is stifling, making even breathing an effort.
 And, though tranquil at the moment, in the distance a bank of menacing black clouds gathering in the eastern sky portends something ominous to come.

 The hill is deserted, save for the presence of two men suspended on well-worn crosses; stained a dark crimson, and guarded by two soldiers.
 Parched, the two writhe in agony, their suffering compounded by the ropes and nails pinning each to his tree; not to mention the ravens that constantly alight to peck at their eyes and the open wounds fresh from last night’s beating.
 Haunting their minds and further heightening their misery, is the specter of the wild dogs lurking just out of sight; awaiting the inevitable meal their fate will soon provide.